The 9 Best Psychology Podcasts

 Choiceology with Katy Milkman

 Choiceology has one goal: to help you make better decisions.
 Sounds great, you think, but do these podcasters know about the huge bag of chips I ate for dinner last night?
 How are they going to help me with that?
-Their answer is science — or, to be more specific, the science behind behavioral psychology.
+Their answer is science — or, more specifically, the science behind behavioral psychology.
 Host Katy Milkman believes that this area of study can help us make more informed choices about how we live our lives, exploring issues within behavioral economics to improve our judgment skills.

 If this sounds dry, fear not.
 The episodes are dynamic, often featuring guests giving anecdotes to back up Milkman’s hard science.
-One recent episode even featured WWE wrestler Alan Sarven, otherwise known as Al Snow, discussing his Janus-faced image as both a hero and a villain.
+One episode even featured WWE wrestler Alan Sarven, otherwise known as Al Snow, discussing his Janus-faced image as both a hero and a villain.
 Who said psychology was boring?
 Not us.

 ¤